Rishthegreat/Notes/School/Theodore Roosevelt.md

 		- He did not want to be president, so his wife had to convince him
 		- Taft's opponent is William Jennings Bryan
 		- Taft won because Roosevelt was very popular and he was seen as carrying out Roosevelt's policies
-- Roosevelt runs against Taft in the election of 1912
+- Roosevelt runs against Taft in the election of 1912 [[Progressive Era#Election of 1812]]